 Water Treatment & Purification Chemicals Trading License in Dubai: Cost and Requirements

-The Water Treatment and Purification Chemicals Trading Licence falls under Activity Code 4669.97, classified as a Trading Licence in the Trading category.
+The Water Treatment and Purification Chemicals Trading License falls under Activity Code 4669.97, classified as a Trading License in the Trading category.
 It authorises the holder to trade in a broad range of chemicals and related products used in the treatment and purification of water.
 Covered activities typically include:

 Import, export, and re-export of water treatment chemicals such as coagulants, flocculants, disinfectants, and pH regulators